-Without qualifying our opinion, we draw attention to note 2 to the financial statements, which describes the basis of accounting.
-These are the entity's statutory financial statements and have been prepared in accordance with the requirements of the Mauritius Companies Act applicable to a company holding a Category 1 Global Business Licence.
+Without qualifying our opinion, we draw attention to the financial statements, which describes the basis of accounting.
+These are the entity's statutory financial statements and have been prepared in accordance with the requirements of the Mauritius Companies Act applicable to a company holding a Global Business Licence.
 The applicable financial reporting framework is IFRS except for the standard applicable to Consolidated Financial Statements (IFRS 10).